ODEDELE2020/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Additional Info
+Randomly selected data for the first six months of 2017 are provided for all three cities.